-Rachael Perkin previously shared just a few of her stories from the road in a Stray Days interview about her time travelling on the Lot pass.
-We wanted more, so this time she shared her travel diary on one of the highlights of her entire trip: a Two Wheel Experiences guided motorbike tour of Hue in Vietnam.
+This time, Rachael shared her travel diary on one of the highlights of her entire trip: a two=wheel experiences guided motorbike tour of Hue in Vietnam.
+Check it out.

 Not long after this, we reached the first stop on our tour – a traditional rice farming museum.